jaewan/Distributed_Memory/benchmarks/README.md

 ## Instructions for Running Spark Bench

 ### Our Configurations
 For preliminary testing of the viability of remote memory, we ran SparkBench (HiBench) on a single node.
-To setup SparkBench, run `setup.sh` to download/build sparkbench with our configurations.
-To run HiBench, run `run.sh` in the terminal to execute.

 ## Instructions for Peak Memory Prediction Evaluation